awsdocs/amazon-sagemaker-developer-guide/doc_source/amazon-sagemaker-toolkits.md

 └── <model files>
 ```

-For more information, see [Use Your Own Inference Code](your-algorithms-inference-main.md)\.
+For more information, see [Use your own inference code](your-algorithms-inference-main.md)\.

 ## Single Versus Multiple Containers<a name="sagemaker-toolkits-separate-images"></a>